 Case 3: UE is in VPLMN and accessing an external AF in the Data Network (Internet)

 The AKMA roaming solutions should comply with LI requirements.
 It’s required either decrypted traffic or the means (e.g. providing keys) for VPLMN or law enforcement to decrypt the traffic should be provided to VPLMN.
 The LI requirements for access to keys are only for encryption, and in the AKMA case applies when the Ua* protocol is encrypted.
-Regarding the means (e.g. providing keys) for VPLMN or law enforcement to decrypt the traffic, for Case 1 and Case 2, the encryption key (not necessarily the KAF unless KAF is used directly as the encryption key) and related information to decrypt the user traffic need to be provided from the AF to the VPLMN.
+Regarding the means (e.g. providing keys) for VPLMN or law enforcement to decrypt the traffic, for Case 1, the encryption key (not necessarily the KAF unless KAF is used directly as the encryption key) and related information to decrypt the user traffic need to be provided from the AF to the VPLMN.
 For Case 3, only the keys and corresponding information which are known to HPLMN and used to establish the encryption key need be provided to VPLMN.